ddannenb/pinon/README.md

 Issue with python debugger crashing when debugging auto reload module from Jupyter notebook.
 This a version issue with debugpy.  pip uninstall/install debugpy to co rrect.

+Environment variables:
+SIMFIN_DATA_PATH path to SimFin bulk data folder.
+This can be a reduced data set, using utils/sf-gen-test-data SQLITE_DB_PATH path to the folder for storing db files